Mist on the Waters

 Mist on the Waters is a 1948 thriller novel by the British writer F.L.
 Green.
 In an Irish city two men become involved in blackmail and soon begin to feel the effects of this underhand business.

 Adaptations

-It was adapted twice for television: first in 1949 for The Philco Television Playhouse starring Torin Thatcher and again in 1956 for an episode of General Motors Presents featuring Katharine Blake and Barry Morse.
+It was adapted twice for television: first in 1949 for The Philco Television Playhouse starring Torin Thatcher and again in 1956 for an episode of General Motors Presents featuring Katherine Blake and Barry Morse.